Sunday, April 13, 2025

 Behind him he leaves a glistening wake; one would think the deep had white hair.

-As for me, I’’ll be looking for the glowing white wakes of the Leviathan in the oceans of heaven because I really, really, wanna see that guy.
-I just love this stuff!
+Thinking about these creatures makes me realize how vast and mysterious God's creation really is. so as for me, I’ll be looking for the glowing white wakes of the Leviathan in the oceans of Heaven, because I really, really, wanna see this guy!
+Do you think I might get to ride on him?

 No comments: